Accused Seattle gunman suffers severe mental illness, his lawyer says

 She added that Ybarra was sorry for the victims’ pain.

-The probable-cause statement filed in court by prosecutors said Ybarra confessed to police detectives that he was the gunman in Thursday’s incident, that he had been planning a mass shooting and wanted to kill as many people as possible before killing himself.
+The probable-cause statement filed in court by prosecutors said Ybarra confessed to police detectives that he was the gunman in Thursday’s incident, that he had been planning a mass shooting and wanted to kill as many people as possible before taking his own life.

 Local media reports citing unidentified police sources have said Ybarra, who is not a student at the college, was fascinated with mass shootings at other schools, including the 1999 Columbine High School massacre in Colorado.